suggitpe/suggitpe.github.io/_recipes/traditional-dishes/sausage-caserole.md

 * Add back bacon and the sausages.
 * Slice  potatoes thickly and layer on the top of the sausages and sauce
 * Add butter to the top of the potatoes with some herbs
-* Cook in an oven at 180 for 60 mins
+* Cook in an oven at 185 for 30 mins with li on then 30 mins with lid off
 * Pop under the grill to finalise with worcester sauce

+---

+## Things to consider
+* Add beans (black beans) or split lentils
+* Cook things in a wak pan and add to a casserole pot for the cook
+* Add in some chorizo